-High School Equivalency: If you haven’t completed high school in a traditional setting, you can take the General Educational Development (GED) test to earn a secondary school credential.
+If you haven’t completed high school in a traditional setting, you can take the General Educational Development (GED) tests to earn a secondary school credential.

-Undergraduate Entrance: A college entrance exam such as an SAT or ACT is a required part of most college applications.
+A college entrance exam such as the SAT or ACT is a required part of most college applications.
 If you’re planning to pursue college, you’ll probably need to take the SAT or ACT.

 Learn more about these programs by clicking on any of the links above.

-If any of these programs are right for you, you can click here to find a testing center close to you.
+If any of these programs are right for you, you can click here to find a test center close to you.

 Current Guard Soldiers can get information on education programs by emailing the Guard Support Center or calling 866-628-5999.